natalieagus/50033-2022/_unity/2_unity_for_babies.md

 <img src="https://www.dropbox.com/s/b5zrnkagarfylrm/2.png?raw=1"  class="center_ninety"/>

-Open the **Animation tab** and you can see some kind of *state machine*.
+Open the **Animator tab** and you can see some kind of *state machine*.
 This will the place for us to edit the Animator and dictate which Animation Clip to play under certain condition.

 <img src="https://www.dropbox.com/s/cnnqaf8sdy3rurw/3.png?raw=1"  class="center_ninety"/>